twobombs/ngp-nvidia-docker/README.md

 # ngp-nvidia-docker
 Magick in Container Box

-Dockerfile is GPL3; all the rest is very much (c) copyright NVidia 2000-always
+Dockerfile is GPL3; all the NVidia stuff is clearly very much (c) copyright NVidia 2000-always